suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 1. Acquire lock for the current epoch from the counter service ({{counter-commit}}).

-2. If the lock was successfully acquired retrieve the MLS KeyPackage(s) from the cache by issuing Fetch request to the "KeyPackage" track against the the Sender ID in the Join message.
-The Sender ID maps to the start_group in the Fetch request and end_group is set to start_group + 1.
+2. If the lock was successfully acquired retrieve the MLS KeyPackage(s) from the cache by issuing FETCH request to the "KeyPackage" track against the the Sender ID in the Join message.
+The Sender ID maps to the start_group in the FETCH request and end_group is set to start_group + 1.
 If successfully retrieved, process the KeyPackage and generate set of MLS Welcome messages per joiner and a single MLS Commit message for the group.
 Publish individual MLS Welcome messages to the intended recipeints on per recipient welcome track (see {{process-welcome}}) and Publish MLS Commit message to all the participants (see {{process-commit}}).

 ### Removing a member from the MLS Group